Bezdarnost/sr-image-mosaic/README.md

 In essence, this project combines Super Resolution with a unique RAG-inspired approach, achieving 4x SR through patch replacement based on embedding similarities, found via vector search.

----

-Let me know if there’s any more you’d like to add or adjust!

 # Original:
 <p align="center">
   <img src="photo_2024-09-30_16-47-00.jpg" width="100%">